graypwn/Invoke-CradleCrafter/README.md

-This was the point that led me to shift this cradle research into a separate project altogether, though you can always take output from Invoke- CradleCrafter and intput it into Invoke-Obfuscation and continue the fun.
+This was the point that led me to shift this cradle research into a separate project altogether, though you can always take output from Invoke- CradleCrafter and input it into Invoke-Obfuscation and continue the fun.
 Since Invoke-CradleCrafter is much more tightly controlled, it has enabled me to include obfuscation techniques that are completely unlike any technique found in Invoke-Obfuscation.